 I wasn’t sure what it would be like to try to boondock in New Orleans, and through Facebook I noticed that a friend whom I hadn’t seen since before I left San Francisco had moved to New Orleans just a few days earlier.
 She said that it’d be safe to park on her street.
 Sure enough, it seemed like Walden would not attract much attention, especially parked in front of the vehicle pictured here.
 After all, it is New Orleans.

 (Editor’s note: Are you wondering just what “boondocking” is?
 Apparently in the RV community, it started out meaning parking out in the wilds where there are no hook-ups, but it has come to mean stealth parking in Walmart parking lots and the like.
 Since Walden is considerably smaller even than a typical SUV, it’s a bit easier to find such places than it is for a 40 foot coach.
 Actually, just what counts as boondocking is a topic of heated debate for those with enough spare time to discuss it.
-For more info than you possibly could want, see boondocking.org, this very nice piece, sure to please those interested in etymology.)
+For more info than you possibly could want, see boondocking.org, sure to appease those interested in etymology.)